|Riding Style||All Mountain Freestyle|

 You got to love the name of the Ride Machete and the movie kicks ass too.
 Its flat in the middle between your feet and then rockers up a bit after the last binding mount.
 It also has a flex more like an all mountain board so if you like to tear down the hill regular or switch this could be fun.
 The Machete GT is a better all around ride but this still has the advantage when it comes to floating in powder.
-The 2012-2014 models are pretty much the same except for a few minor tweaks here and there.
+The 2012-2015 models haven’t changed much except for a few minor tweaks here and there.

 Conditions: About a foot of powder, some near perfect groomed conditions and some mostly hard snow.